-- Free + Open to All Educators
+- Free and Open to All Educators

 - Participant-Driven

-- Experience, not Experts
+- Experience, Not Experts

 - Rule of Two Feet (in-person) or Clicks (virtual)

-- Vendor Free
+- Vendor-Free

-Edcamps who register with us must also meet the necessary requirements (Edcamp must be in the name, the logo must incorporate the Edcamp apple, only U.S. based Edcamps are eligible for a box and/or funding) of an Edcamp.
+Edcamps that register with us must also meet the necessary requirements (i.e., Edcamp must be in the name, the logo must incorporate the Edcamp apple, only U.S. based Edcamps are eligible for a box and/or funding) of an Edcamp.